 After course enrollment (also known as “pre-enrollment”), students may not adjust their schedules until just before the new semester begins.
 During the first 15 calendar days of the semester, students may change courses without petitioning.

 - Courses officially dropped after the seventh week will be noted on the transcript by a “W” where the grade would normally appear.
 This is a matter of record and cannot be petitioned.
-Petitions to withdraw from courses may not be submitted after the end of the 12th week in the semester.
+Petitions to withdraw from courses may not be submitted after the published deadlines.
 Deadlines for short courses will be adjusted according to the length of the courses.

 - The effective date of all course changes will be the day the student submits all completed paperwork to the Office of Undergraduate Admissions and Advising.

 Dean's List Requirements

 - Minimum 12 letter-grade credits

 - No failing grades (i.e., "F," "U," "UX"), with the exception of courses that do not count toward the degree and "UX" for physical education courses

 - No grade "C-" or lower